Updated: Sep 24, 2021

 I want to talk a little bit about how muscle type can impact visuals as well.
 The sighthounds most people are most familiar with are greyhounds and whippets.
 Despite being in the same superficial class as azawakh (they all hunt by sight) they have very different physiques.
 Whippets and greys have huge, bulging muscles.
 This has to do with the types of muscles needed for the types of running/hunting that they do.
 Generally, large, noticeable muscles are better for sprinters, which whippets and greys excel at.
 However, endurance runners, which azawakh qualify as, have a different type of muscle fiber that is thinner and flatter.
 Azawakh in particular have flatter, dryer muscles even than most endurance sighthounds.
 Much of this can be explained by looking at the environment that azawakh are adapted.
 Greyhounds particularly are notorious for overheating, much of this has to do with their muscle type, which makes it more difficult for them to cool themselves.
 In a near desert environment, dogs with particularly flat (dry) muscles are going to be at an advantage.

-Now that you understand two things: 1) a dog cannot be starving and well muscled and 2) azawakh have particularly flat musculature, I want to look into what our breed standard specifically calls for in regard to weight.
+Now that you understand two things: 1) a dog cannot be starving and well muscled and 2) azawakh have particularly flat musculature, I want to look into what the AKC breed standard specifically calls for in regard to weight.
 The standard is quite specific about proper weight and it has this to say: "in correct weight a minimum of three to five ribs and hip bones should be visible."
 It also says: "bone structure and musculature are transparent beneath fine and lean skin."
 There is very little left up to interpretation.